kosdev-code/kos-buildpublish/readme.md

     default_keyset: Defines the keyset that will be used by kabtool when generating KAB files.
 The default_keyset value drives the contents of the ~/kosStudio/tools.properties file to set the keyset.

     onload_cmd: [OPTIONAL] When executing the kos_build_handler, after the secrets have been loaded, this onload_cmd is run automatically.
-You may use this to initialize your environment or add additional set-up should you need to do so.
+You may use this to initialize your environment or add additional set-up if necessary.

     prebuild_cmd: [OPTIONAL]  When the build goal is taken, this is called before the *build_cmd*.
 No action is taken if this is not set.